Universal Preservation Hall is a year-round performing arts and community events venue located in downtown Saratoga Springs, NY.

 That group of visionaries saved our building from the wrecking ball.
 But they needed help to realize the full potential of UPH.

 In 2015, Universal Preservation Hall became a part of Proctors Collaborative, dedicated to serving the community through arts, education, sustainable economic development and rich civic engagement.

 Renovations to make UPH a truly stunning performing arts venue began in 2018.
-In early 2020, that transformation will be complete.
+In early 2020, that transformation was completed.

 A new ADA accessible entrance and elevator means our shows can be enjoyed by everyone.

-And renovation of our building’s nearly 150-year-old structure means the beauty and rich history of our space will be preserved and enjoyed for generations to come.
+And renovation of our building’s nearly 150-year-old structure ensures the beauty and rich history of our space has been preserved and will be enjoyed for generations to come.